This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Moving Forward After a Diagnosis of Breast Cancer

-This October, Breast Cancer Awareness Month, take the time to educate yourself about the risks, take preventive measures, and stay vigilant about your health.
+This October, during Breast Cancer Awareness Month, take time to educate yourself about the risks, practice preventive measures, and stay vigilant about your health.
 The rising rates of cancer among younger people are a call to action for all of us.
-By staying informed and proactive, you can take control of your health and reduce your risk.
-And if you or a loved one are facing a diagnosis, know that KickIt is here to support you every step of the way.